Tidal W. McCoy

-Tidal W. "Ty" McCoy (born April 25, 1945) is a venture capitalist, who served as United States Assistant Secretary of the Air Force (Manpower & Reserve Affairs) in the Reagan Administration from 1981 to 1989.
+Tidal W. "Ty" McCoy (born April 25, 1945) is an American venture capitalist and politician.
+He was Assistant Secretary of the Air Force (Manpower & Reserve Affairs) during the Reagan administration from 1981 to 1989.

 Early life and education

 McCoy was born in Gainesville, Florida, on April 25, 1945.
-He attended the United States Military Academy at West Point, receiving a B.S. in engineering in 1967, and an M.S. in Business Financial Management from George Washington University in 1975.
+He attended the United States Military Academy at West Point, receiving a B.S. in engineering in 1967 and an M.S. in Business Financial Management from George Washington University in 1975.

 Career

 Military service

-After graduating from West Point, McCoy was deployed to West Germany as a battery commander of the 2nd battalion, 83rd Artillery Regiment, serving as the battery commander for Battery B, a nuclear artillery battery.
-His unit was on high alert during his 18 months of service and received numerous U.S. Army awards during that time.
-He then deployed to the Republic of Vietnam, where he held command and staff positions for a year before assignment to the Pentagon as the Chief of Intelligence on North Vietnam, reporting information for decisions to the U. S. Secretary of Defense and the Chairman of the Joint Chiefs of Staff.
+After graduating from West Point, McCoy was deployed to Germany as a battery commander of the 2nd Battalion, 83rd Field Artillery Regiment, serving as the battery commander for Battery B, a nuclear artillery battery.
+He was then deployed to the Republic of Vietnam, where he held command and staff positions for a year before assignment to the Pentagon as the Chief of Intelligence on North Vietnam, providing intelligence reports to the U.S. Secretary of Defense and the Chairman of the Joint Chiefs of Staff.

 Public service

-In 1972, he was recruited by the Central Intelligence Agency and served there until recalled by the Secretary of Defense for assignment to the Immediate Office of the Secretary of Defense as part of the Long Range Planning and Net Assessment Group in the Office of the United States Secretary of Defense.
-From 1973 to 1977, he was staff assistant and later a Deputy Assistant to the Secretary of Defense.
-During that time, he also served simultaneously at the National Security Council at the White House.
-In 1977, he was the Scientific Advisor to Assistant Secretary of the Navy for Research, Engineering and Systems David E. Mann.
-From 1979 to 1981, he was Assistant for National Security Affairs to Sen. Jake Garn (R–Utah).
+In 1972, McCoy was recruited by the Central Intelligence Agency, but was recalled by the Secretary of Defense for an assignment to the Immediate Office of the Secretary of Defense as part of the Long Range Planning and Net Assessment Group in the Office of the United States Secretary of Defense.
+From 1973 to 1977, he was a staff assistant and later a deputy assistant to the Secretary of Defense.
+During that time, he also served at the National Security Council at the White House.
+In 1977, he was the Scientific Advisor to Assistant Secretary of the Navy for Research, Engineering and Systems, David E. Mann.
+From 1979 to 1981, he was Assistant for National Security Affairs to Senator Jake Garn of Utah.

-In April 1981, President Ronald Reagan nominated McCoy to be Assistant Secretary of the Air Force (Manpower & Reserve Affairs).
-The Senate Committee on Armed Services held a hearing on June 3, 1981, and McCoy was unanimously confirmed by the Senate on June 4, 1981.
-He held that office for the duration of the Reagan Administration.
-McCoy served as the Acting Under Secretary and Acting Secretary of the Air Force for a period of time throughout the Reagan Administration as well.
+In April 1981, President Ronald Reagan nominated McCoy to be Assistant Secretary of the Air Force (Manpower & Reserve Affairs); McCoy was unanimously confirmed by the Senate on June 4, 1981, and held that office throughout the Reagan Administration.
+For a period of time he was also Acting Under Secretary and Acting Secretary of the Air Force.